are these visits guided/organised by people from belexpo?

-The exhibition is initially intended for young people aged 10 to 14, but the older onde (and even adults) will have fun an also learn.
-Pedalling to the city of the future, discovering emerging professions, reflecting on your consumption, there is no shortage of topics.
-In parallel with the missions using the connected wristband, several explanatory panels present the challenges of the environment.
-"Windows on the world" present several innovative projects elsewhere in the word.
+The exhibition is initially intended for young people aged 10 to 16, but the older students (and even adults) will have fun an also learn.
+Pedaling to the city of the future, discovering emerging professions, reflecting on your consumption, there is no shortage of topics.
+Several explanatory panels present the challenges of the environment, giving even more information on the topics discussed in the interactive missions.
+The panels "Windows on the world" present several innovative projects elsewhere in the word.
 These panels provide more appropriate information for older age groups.
 The organisers can also propose certain complementary activities along the way, or even lead a debate.
 Please do not hesitate to contact the BELEXPO team to prepare the visit.

-MY STUDENT ARE OVER 10 YEARS OLD BUT STILL HAVE SOME PROBLEMS WITH READING.
+MY STUDENTS ARE OVER 10 YEARS OLD BUT STILL HAVE SOME PROBLEMS WITH READING.
 IS THE EXHIBITION STILL ACCESSIBLE?

-If your students have reading difficulties, please don not hesitate to contact the organisers.
-With your help, they will adapt the visit: strengthen cooperation within your group, suggest missions that require less reading, specific support during a game where reading is essential.
-You can come and prepare your visitt to see how appropriate it is: BELEXPO is always free for teachers.
-Finally, why not suggest to some parents that they accompany you?
+If your students have reading difficulties, please don't not hesitate to contact the organisers.
+With your help, they will adapt the visit: strengthen cooperation within your group, suggest missions that require less reading, and offer specific support during a game where reading is essential.
+You can come and prepare your visit to see how appropriate it is: Finally, why not suggest to some parents that they accompany you?

 my youngest daughter is in the 3rd year of primary school. does this mean she's not part of the target group?